Jollywatt/typst-fletcher/docs/manual.typ

 context edge(from, to, ..fletcher.interpret-marks-arg("|=>"))
 ```

-If you want to explore the internals of mark styles, you might like to inspect the output of `context fletcher.interpret-marks-arg(..)` for various input mark shorthands.
+If you want to explore the internals of mark objects, you might find it handy to inspect the output of `context fletcher.interpret-marks-arg(..)` with various mark shorthands as input.

 === Mark objects

 A _mark object_ is a dictionary with, at the very least, a `draw` entry containing the CeTZ objects to be drawn on the edge.
-Marks are translated and scaled to fit the edge; the mark's center should be at the origin, and the stroke's thickness is the unit length.
+These CeTZ objects are translated and scaled to fit the edge; the mark's center should be at the origin, and the stroke's thickness is defined as the unit length.
 For example, here is a basic circle mark:

 #code-example-row(```typ